-(3) Public Moneys.
-Any of the costs of distribution are paid for with public moneys, or if public funds are not used for the actual distribution, in excess of $50 in public moneys is used to design, produce, or print the item and the design, production, or printing is done with the intent of sending the item other than as permitted by Regulation 18901.
+- Public Moneys.
+Any of the costs of distribution are paid for with public moneys, or if public funds are not used for the actual distribution, in excess of $50 in public moneys is used to design, produce, or print the item and the design, production, or printing is done with the intent of sending the item other than as permitted by the Act.

-Letterhead - A mailing in which an elected officer’s name appears only in the letterhead or logotype of the stationery, forms, and envelopes of the agency, or in a roster listing containing the names of all elected officers of the agency is permissible.
+- Letterhead/Roster Listing.
+A mailing in which an elected officer’s name appears only in the letterhead or logotype of the stationery, forms, and envelopes of the agency, or in a roster listing containing the names of all elected officers of the agency.
 The names of all elected officers must appear in the same size, font type, color, and location.
 The item may not contain an elected officer’s photo, signature, or any other reference to the officer.

-Meeting Announcement - A "public meeting" announcement sent only to an elected officer's constituents is permitted so long as the meeting is directly related to the elected officer’s governmental duties and he or she intends to attend.
+- Meeting Announcement.
+A public meeting announcement sent to an elected officer's constituents so long as the meeting is directly related to the elected officer’s governmental duties and he or she intends to attend.
 The item may not contain the elected officer’s photo or signature and may include only a single mention of the elected officer.

-Event Announcement - An announcement of any official agency event or events for which the agency is providing the use of its facilities or staff, or other financial support is permitted.
+- Event Announcement.
+An announcement of any official agency event or events for which the agency is providing the use of its facilities or staff, or other financial support.
 The item may not contain the elected officer’s photo or signature and may include only a single mention of the elected officer.

 Normal Agency Business Practices